Director of the Department of Tactical Momentum

 48 — The Perfect Strike Moment

-You act at the exact right time.
+You act at exactly the right time.
+Force, timing, and purpose align.
+History updates itself.

 49 — The Marsian Ascension Event